rsmple/myga/README.md

 *   🖼️ **Custom Video Grid:** You're the boss!
 Decide how many videos you want to see per row.
 Want a dense grid of 6?
 Or a more spacious 3?
 You got it.
 *   🚫 **Shorts Be Gone!:** Poof!
 The "Shorts" button and the entire "Shorts" shelf on your Subscriptions page will vanish.
 Enjoy a Shorts-free subscription feed.
-*   💅 **Sleek Options Panel:** Easily configure your preferences via a clean options page built with eco-vue-js.

 ## 📸 Screenshots (Show 'Em What They're Getting!)